I Am The Single Work Artist

 Throughout his lifetime, Sharif created a complex, critical, and multifaceted body of work, including drawings, paintings, assemblages, sculptural installations, and performances.
 Detached from local art production, he articulated an artistic language that followed its own logic and artistic impetus, and was also process-based and not elitist.
 His works are characterized by the use of everyday materials on the one hand and by a kind of artistic reflection that feeds on an analytical view of the immediate environment and philosophical questions on the other.

 This retrospective is the culmination of Sharif’s long history with the Emirate of Sharjah and is produced in close collaboration with Sharjah Art Foundation.
 The show at KW presents around 150 works from the artist’s diverse oeuvre, including early newspaper caricatures and comic strip drawings, paintings, sculptural installations, and assemblages.
 Afterwards it will travel to Malmö Konsthall, where it will be on display in fall 2020.
 An catalogue accompanies the exhibition.

 In conjunction with the exhibition on Hassan Sharif, Valsalan Kanara’s documentary Objects.
 A documentary on Hassan Sharif (2006) will be screened at Pogo Bar.
-On 28 February, 5 and 12 March, as well as on 9 and 24 April 2020, the film will not be on view.

 Curators: Hoor Al Qasimi, Krist Gruijthuijsen